abacusmodeling/abacus-develop/doc/input-main.md

 ### DeePKS
 This part of variables are used to control the usage of DeePKS method (a comprehensive data-driven approach to improve accuracy of DFT).
+Warning: this function is not robust enough for version 2.2.0.
+Please try these variables in https://github.com/deepmodeling/abacus-develop/tree/deepks .

 - out_descriptor<a id="out-descriptor"></a>
     - *Type*: Boolean